aminimalanimal/aminimalanimal.github.io--source/app/instances/pages/accessibility/ux-accessibility-slides/assets/accessibility_ux.md

 ---
-class: middle inverse
+class: middle

 ## _Bad Idea:_ Scrollable Areas

 In general, screen readers are not very good at coping with these areas.
-Sometimes

 .demo.scrollable_content[